Affiliate Disclosure - We may earn a commission from links clicked in this post

 How Does Google Analytics Work?

 Google Analytics uses cookies and JavaScript to monitor web traffic.
-Cookies are small text files stored on awebsite visitor’s computer, which identifies that visitor, and allows you to differentiate between, for example, first time and returning visitors.
+It tracks user behavior to provide insights into how visitors interact with websites and mobile apps.
+Cookies are small text files stored on a website visitor’s computer, which identifies that visitor, and allows you to differentiate between, for example, first time and returning visitors.
 This does mean that if visitors have blocked cookies or JavaScript on their computer, Google Analytics cannot track their visit.
 For this reason you should view the data you get from Google Analytics as high level trends, not as fully comprehensive down to the individual visitor.
 There is more information about Cookie use by Google Analytics on the Google Developers site.

 How to Implement Google Analytics on Your Website